Chengdu: Huanglongxi Historic Town

 Facing the Jinjiang River to the east and leaning against Muma Mountain to the north, the ancient town of Huanglongxi is approximately 40 km southeast of Chengdu.
 It was a large military stronghold for the ancient Shu Kingdom.
-The head of the Shu Han State in the Three Kingdoms period was seated in Huanglongxi, and for some time, the general government offices for Renshou, Pengshan, and Huayang counties were also located here.
-The ancient town has preserved the Qing dynasty architectural style, as seen in the design of its streets, shops, and buildings.
+The head of the Shu Han State in the Three Kingdoms period was seated in Huanglongxi.
+For some time, the general government offices for Renshou, Pengshan, and Huayang counties were also located here.
+The ancient town has preserved the Qing dynasty architectural style, as seen in its street, shop, and building designs.